 If you’re doing business in Brazil, you need to be taking these actions.

-The second largest retailer in the world stole headlines this past June.
-“For more than a decade,” The Washington Post describes, “Walmart executives were aware of problems with its anti-corruption programs at its foreign subsidiaries, including in Mexico, Brazil and China, but failed to act.”
+The second largest retailer in the world stole headlines in 2019.
+“For more than a decade,” The Washington Post described, “Walmart executives were aware of problems with its anti-corruption programs at its foreign subsidiaries, including in Mexico, Brazil and China, but failed to act.”
 As federal officials stated, these failures to comply with regulations allowed for Walmart to open up stores overseas at a rapid pace — unlawfully accelerating their profits and growth.

 As you may know, the penalty was severe.
-Walmart agreed to pay more than $144 million for the Security and Exchange Comissions’ (SEC’s) charges, and approximately $138 million to resolve parallel criminal charges by the U.S. Department of Justice — a combined total of more than $282 million in fines, along with $900 million in additional legal costs.
+Walmart agreed to pay more than $144m for the Security and Exchange Comissions’ (SEC’s) charges, and approximately $138m to resolve parallel criminal charges by the U.S. Department of Justice — a combined total of more than $282m in fines, along with $900m in additional legal costs.

 When it comes to improper payments made to government officials in Brazil, Walmart’s situation is hardly an isolated experience.
-The most notorious being Operation Car Wash, an ongoing probe that has embroiled hundreds of politicians in recent years, eventually leading to the impeachment of former president Dilma Rousseff — all while unearthing other scandals through the “tentacles of the investigation,” as the BBC News so colorfully described last year.
-Indeed, while some evidence suggests that the tide is changing as overtaxed citizens take action, the SEC and the DOJ are still looking closely at Brazil, along with “an increasing number of countries [that are] enacting their own antibribery and anticorruption laws, which are often more stringent than the FCPA,” the American Bar Association explains.
+The most notorious being Operation Car Wash, an ongoing probe that has embroiled hundreds of politicians in recent years, eventually leading to the impeachment of former president Dilma Rousseff — all while unearthing other scandals through the “tentacles of the investigation,” as the BBC News so colorfully described.
+Indeed, while some evidence suggests that the tide is changing as overtaxed citizens take action, the SEC and the DOJ are still looking closely at Brazil, along with “an increasing number of countries [that are] enacting their own anti-bribery and anti-corruption laws, which are often more stringent than the FCPA,” the American Bar Association explains.

 Despite the immediate public outcry for action, the landscape of Brazilian power isn’t changing anytime soon.
 “Historical examples show that this type of isolated anti-corruption effort — which tends to be very herculean and aims at promoting a shock to the system — is not very effective against corruption,” Nara Pavão, a political science professor at the Federal University of Pernambuco in Brazil, tells Foreign Policy.

-Businesses conducting operations with third parties in Brazil should remain alert to what this means for upcoming years and compliance professionals must examine the granular details when conducting business with Brazilian third parties.
-On this note, we at ethiXbase have studied precisely what failing to “operate a sufficient anti-corruption compliance program,” means regarding the Walmart case.
+Businesses conducting operations with third parties in Brazil should remain alert to what this means and compliance professionals must examine the granular details when conducting business with Brazilian third parties.
+On this note, at ethiXbase have studied precisely what failing to “operate a sufficient anti-corruption compliance program,” means regarding the Walmart case.
 We learned that from approximately July 2000 to April 2011 that Walmart’s subsidiaries in Brazil — along with China, India, and Mexico — conducted operations without a system of adequate accounting controls.
-“As a result,” Leas Bachatene, ethiXbase’s CEO, explains, “those Walmart subsidiaries paid certain counter parties without reasonable assurances that transactions were consistent with their stated purpose, or consistent with the prohibition against making improper payments to government officials.”
-Essentially, Walmart was lax in their oversight, and inadvertently allowed for bribery to take place on their company’s dime, while hurting their reputation.
+“As a result,” Leas Bachatene, ethiXbase’s CEO, explained, “those Walmart subsidiaries paid certain counter parties without reasonable assurances that transactions were consistent with their stated purpose, or consistent with the prohibition against making improper payments to government officials.”
+Essentially, Walmart was lax in their oversight, and inadvertently allowed for bribery to take place on the company’s dime, hurting its reputation.

 Historically, corruption has had an economic hold on Brazil for decades, permeating all levels of society.
 From the top echelons of influence — to the most minute of municipalities: bribery, nepotism, cronyism, kleptocracy, and electoral fraud still influence how some politicians, companies, and militia operate.
 Consequently, companies operating in Brazil, whether directly, via subsidiaries or with third parties, must take proactive steps to comply and evidence compliance.
 In light of a spate of recent cases, now is a crucial time to re-examine third-parties in Brazil, and ensure that:

-- Third Parties have completed a Due Diligence Questionnaire (ideally in Portugese) to identify key supplier information and importantly if these Counter Parties connect with Government Agencies to carry out their duties
+- Third Parties have completed a Due Diligence Questionnaire (ideally in Portuguese) to identify key supplier information and importantly if these Counter Parties connect with Government Agencies to carry out their duties

 - Third parties and their counter parties, along with known associates, directors and shareholders (uncovered via the Due Diligence Questionnaire and/or registry searches) have been screened against both adverse media and litigation records to ensure no connection to recent corruption cases